Sorry. I was a bit angry.

-It’s been almost a year since I last posted about the challenges of returning to work after my son died.
+It’s been almost a year since my last post about the challenges of returning to work after my son died.
 As always, I hope that what follows is helpful for anyone else on a similar journey and friends who just want to know how life is.

-I’ve discovered that you don’t stop grieving for a child, you just learn how to manage it.
+You never stop grieving for a child, you just learn how to manage it.
 The key is to work with it rather than be controlled by it, which is why I stopped blogging about it regularly.
-I was stuck in a self-perpetuating cycle of grief, writing about it and going back and forth between the two.
+I was stuck in a self-perpetuating cycle of grief, writing about it and bouncing back and forth between the two.

-I’m self employed which gave me the flexibility to take time off but, when I did finally go back, I found that grief had destroyed my discipline and ambition.
-The business I had been building felt pointless and banal.
+I’m self employed which provided the flexibility to take time off but, when I did finally go back, I found that grief had destroyed my discipline and ambition.
 It had been easy before Edward died – I picked up work regularly but now, without any motivation, it dried up.
-On the few occasions I did get work I found it hard to focus and the quality of my work was poor.
+On the few occasions I did get work I found it hard to focus and my delivery was poor.
+It all felt pointless.

 There’s nothing quite like the fear of your family being homeless for motivation.
-I threw the kitchen sink at it and started networking furiously.
+In a state of near panic, I started networking furiously.
 I met up with old contacts and did the rounds.
 I told everybody that I was back and ready.
 I applied for the role of Managing Director of an ad agency and quickly ended up on the final shortlist of two candidates.
 I didn’t get it but it was close and just the confidence boost I needed.
 Encouraged, I embarked on a hectic schedule of more meetings and interviews with ad agencies and brand consultancies, almost all of which got to the final stage – more than 30 interviews in total.